eriktorsner/wp-bootstrap/README.md

         ]
     }

-### Section: plugins:
+### Section: plugins

 This section consists of two sub arrays "standard" and "local".
-Each array contains plugin names that should be installed and activated on the target WordPress site.
+The elements in each array is either a plugin slug (string) or an more verbose object that describes a plugin.

+The object can have the following properties:

+ - **slug** The name/slug of the plugin.
+ - **version** specifying a specific version when installing a plugin from the official WordPress repository,
+ - **requires** An object describing what other themes or plugins that needs to be installed before this one.
+Some plugins/themes will check if another plugin or theme is already installed, but this is rather uncommon.
+In most cases installation order doesn't matter.
+   - **plugins** An array of slugs (string) that defines required plugins
+   - **themes** An array of slugs (string) that defines required themes

+If the array element is a string, it will be interpreted as just the slug.
+If the string contains a colon, anything to the right of the colon will be interpreted as the version.
+The following two arrays will define the same plugins:

+    {
+      "plugins": {
+        "standard": ["foo", "bar:1.2"]
+      }
+    }

+    {
+      "plugins": {
+        "standard": [
+          {
+            "slug": "foo"
+          },
+          {
+            "slug": "bar",
+            "version": "1.2"
+          }
+        ]
+      }
+    }

+Under "plugins", three different arrays can be defined:

  - **standard** Fetches plugins from the official WordPress repository.
-If a specific version is needed, specify the version using a colon and the version identifier i.e **if-menu:0.2.1**
  - **local** A list of plugins in your local project folder.
 Plugins are expected to be located in folder projectroot/wp-content/plugins/.
 Local plugins are symlink'ed into place in the wp-content folder of the WordPress installation specified by wppath in localsettings.json
+ - **localcopy** A list of plugins in your local project folder.
+Plugins are expected to be located in folder projectroot/wp-content/plugins/. localcopy plugins are copied into place in the wp-content folder of the WordPress installation specified by wppath in localsettings.json.
+Some poorly written themes and plugins requires to be located in the correct WordPress folder, but consider it as a last option

 ### Section: themes
 Similar to the plugins section but for themes.

  - **standard** Fetches themes from the official WordPress repository.
 If a specific version is needed, specify the version using a colon and the version identifier i.e **footheme:1.1**
  - **local** A list of themes in your local project folder.
 The themes are expected to be located in folder projectroot/wp-content/themes/.
 Local themes are symlinked into place in the wp-content folder of the WordPress installation specified by wppath in localsettings.json
+ - **localcopy** A list of themes in your local project folder.
+The themes are expected to be located in folder projectroot/wp-content/themes/.
+Local themes are copied into place in the wp-content folder of the WordPress installation specified by wppath in localsettings.json.
+Some poorly written themes and plugins requires to be located in the correct WordPress folder, but consider it as a last option
  - **active** A string specifying what theme to activate.